MingzhenAo/Constraint-Programming/README.md

 All the experiments and corresponding scripts about IQ Twist has been stored in it.
 * CSPmodel.mzn

-  The general model, which is unique for all problems.
-Here, it is used to combine the pegs' position information that is different for each problem in create_models.py
+  The general model, which used to combine the pegs' position information in create_models.py
 * create_models.py

-  This is a python script that save all the pegs' positions information.
-Meanwhile, based on these information and the general model in CSPmodel.mzn, all the models created by this script.
+  This is a python script that saves all the pegs' position information.
+Meanwhile, based on the information of pegs' positions and the general model in CSPmodel.mzn, all the models were created by this script.
+* data_analysis.py

+  This function aims to call the functions in data_analysis_function.py to get all the data information that I have used in the thesis.

+* data_analysis_function.py

+  The python file is used to save the functions that achieve the goals of my evaluation part.
+* data_analysis.xlsx

+  An excel file that stores all the data and corresponding figures that I may use in the evaluation part of my thesis.
+* run_izplus.py

+  A script is used to run the izplus solver for all models.
+I separatedly create a script for it because izplus is based on docker hub.
+* run_sovlers.py

+  A script is used to run all other eight solvers except izplus for all models.
 ## Zig Zag Puzzler
 All the experiments and corresponding scripts about IQ Twist has been stored in it.
 ## Formalities